nhague/create-rn-app-mcp/README.md

 # React Native Project Creation MCP 🚀

 **Author:** Nate Hague
-**Version:** 1.0.0
+**Version:** 1.1.0
-**Description:** An interactive command-line tool that automates the complete workflow of creating a React Native (CLI) project, setting up GitHub repository, and syncing them together.
+**Description:** An interactive command-line tool that automates the complete workflow of creating a React Native (CLI) project with iOS and Android support, setting up GitHub repository, and syncing them together.

 ---